sh3ngsh3ng/Project-1/README.md

 # Eat What?
 ## Introduction
-Do you spend too much time deciding on what to eat that your 1 hour lunch/dinner break became 30 minutes snack time?
+Do you have cravings for a particular food from time to time?
+Do you spend too much time deciding on what to eat that your 1 hour lunch/dinner break became a 30 minutes snack time instead?
 Or do you need recommendations on what is good around you?

-## Rationale
 Eat What? provides convenience of food finding within walkable distance.
-You can search for a particular food within range and also get recommendation from the application!
+You can search for a particular food as well as get recommendations of what's good near you too!

+So the next time your friend ask you "eat what?", refer them to the link!

 # Planning of Project
 The planning of project is divided into 6 phases: